SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/02-Maps.md

 # Description

-Write a function to store students with all of their grades.
+Write a function which stores students with all of their grades.

 If a student appears more than once, add the new grades.

-At the end print the students sorted by average grade.
+In the end print the students sorted by average grade.

-The input comes as **array of strings**.
+The input comes as an **array of strings**.

 # Example